voutilad/neo4j-spark-connector/README.md

 You can provide user and password as part of the URL `bolt://neo4j:<password>@localhost` or individually in `spark.neo4j.bolt.user` and `spark.neo4j.bolt.password`.

-If you're running Neo4j with the Bolt connector and the option `dbms.connector.bolt.tls_level` in Neo4j is `REQUIRED`, you must set the `spark.neo4j.bolt.encryption.status` to `true` in your `SparkConf`.
-Otherwise, you can either ignore `spark.neo4j.bolt.encryption.status` or  set  `spark.neo4j.bolt.encryption.status` to `false` in your `SparkConf`.
+You can also provide the encryption configuration via `spark.neo4j.bolt.encryption`, it takes a boolean value and the default is `false`

 ## Builder API

-Starting with version 2.1.0-M4 you can use a fluent builder API to declare the queries or patterns you want to use, but also **partitions, total-rows and batch-sizes** and then select which Apache Spark Type to load.
+Starting with version 2.4.1-M1 you can use a fluent builder API to declare the queries or patterns you want to use, but also **partitions, total-rows and batch-sizes** and then select which Apache Spark Type to load.

 This library supports: